causejs/causejs/README.md

 If you build commands that you want to be part of the official core, let us know through the support form on our website (https://causejs.org/support.html), and we will set up an alternative language library, or include your commands in the core and give you a credit, something like that.
 We haven't worked it out yet.

-Oh - please let us know if you like it and are using it too.
-We don't get out much :)

 License notes:
 https://causejs.org/terms-and-conditions.html